ayesha321-code/tolKG-dump/README.md

 # **tolKG: A Knowledge Graph for tolerogenic dendritic cells**

 ## **Overview**
 tolKG is a structured **knowledge graph (KG)** designed to represent and interconnect key concepts, entities, and relationships in tolerogenic dendritic cells field.
+This project is part of my PhD work.
+My PhD was funded by the Horizon 2020 project called INsTruCT https://www.instruct-h2020.eu/home.

 ## **Features**
 - **Rich, structured RDF dataset initally created from the NEO4j**